TheAcharya33/TheAcharya33/README.md

 - 👋 Hi, I’m @TheAcharya33
-- 👀 I’m interested in Formula1, Science (Physics and Chemistry), Global Music, Badminton, Cricket and Mathematics
+- 👀 Interested in Motorsport, Science , Music, Sports and Math
-- 🌱 I’m currently learning HTML
+- 🌱 Currently learning Python, Lua

 <!---
 TheAcharya33/TheAcharya33 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.